arindamdawn-zz/tab-and-space/posts/30-days-of-python-18.md

 Python provides a built-in function `open` to open any file.
 Any file first needs to be opened first to read data from it or write some data onto it.
 Reading data from a file is simple in Python.

-I used [REPL](https://repl.it/) REPL as the playground to experiment with all the code-blocks provided in this article.
+I used [REPL](https://repl.it/) as the playground to experiment with all the code-blocks provided in this article.

 ## Opening Files